Jose01000111/Jose01000111/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/joguerrero/)

 > I'm an IT Professional focused on IT Support, Linux, networking, and continuous growth.
+> I don’t just earn certifications — I back them up by actively applying the technologies and tools in real-world scenarios.
+> Through hands-on projects and labs, I deepen my understanding while expanding my skills with ongoing certifications.
-> Explore my repositories to see my journey and projects!
+> Feel free to explore my repositories to see my practical work and journey in action!

 | 📜 **Certifications**                              | 🏫 **Education**                                                                                 |
 |---------------------------------------------------|------------------------------------------------------------------------------------------------|